 In order to make a living while chasing her musical dreams, she got certified and eventually became a busy and devoted Pilates instructor.
 To feed her musical soul, she did a 4-year stint as the featured vocalist for the 20-piece Compaq Big Band (swing, jazz, American Songbook), singing to audiences at Sculler’s, Ryles, and Regattabar while testing out her first original songs at open mics and starting to collect a loyal following.
 In 2010 she debuted her first album “The Bad Side of Good" under her maiden name of Britt Sawdon to a sold-out audience at Johnny D’s (formerly) in Somerville, MA.
 By the time she released her second album, "Warmer Season" in 2014 at her dream venue of Club Passim, she had met and formed her backing band, "Bourbon Renewal," and had written the songs with this new sound in mind - tunes that are alternately rockin', country, sweet, rootsy, New-Orleans-street-parade-style, and just plain fun.
 With its clapping, foot-stomping, and even some whistling, the record needed its own category, which they started calling "Y'all-Ternative" music.

-Britt continued to expand into the band's sound, calling on even more of Boston's talented musicians for her 2020 album, "Longitude."
+Britt dropped the name “Bourbon Renewal” but continued to expand into her band's sound, calling on even more of Boston's talented musicians for her 2020 album, "Longitude."
 On this third record, she steps firmly into the space she’s made for herself, slipping nimbly between soulful ballads, pop-rock, and gospel-infused Americana, while her authentic voice and stellar band weave a cohesive musical thread through the diversity of styles.
 Reminiscent of recent feminist-inspired albums by Sara Bareilles and The Highwomen, this record highlights many of her frequent bandmates, including Ed Lucie on bass, Andrew Stern on guitar, John Funkhouser on keys, Mike Connors on drums/percussion, Jerry Sabatini on trumpet, Chris Veilleux on sax, Randy Pingrey on trombone, Dan Rosenthal on trumpet, Bethany Weiman on cello, and Greg Loughman on upright bass.